Galen Gering

 Galen Laius Gering (born February 13, 1971) is an American actor most known for his portrayal of characters on daytime soap operas.
 He currently plays the role of Rafe Hernandez on the long-running NBC soap opera Days of Our Lives.
 He also appeared on the NBC daytime soap opera Passions as Luis Lopez-Fitzgerald.

 Early life

 Galen Laius Gering was born in Los Angeles, California, to Alan Gering and Michele de Oñate, a renowned west coast artist.
-He is of Russian Jewish descent on his father's side, and French and Spanish/Basque descent on his mother's side (one of his maternal great-grandfathers was a Basque immigrant).
+He is of Russian Jewish descent on his father's side and French and Spanish/Basque descent on his mother's side (his maternal great-grandfather was a Basque immigrant).
 He has an older sister, Charissa.
 Gering was close to his grandmother, who was also an artist.

 At the age of 18, Gering moved to New York City to start a modeling career and finished high school remotely.
 He traveled Europe as a model before attending New York University for a year.
 Gering finished college at the University of Miami where he studied creative writing and film.